silviaCerby/gitbook/docs/management/workspace_configuration/user_management/partners/view-the-guest-members-with-access-to-an-account-shared-via-a-local-partner.md

 ---
-description: This article describes how to view the guest members with access to an account shared via a local partner.
+description: "This article describes how to view the guest members with access to an account shared via a local partner."
 intercom_id: 11944599
 ---